-A personality is the way a person thinks, feels, and behaves that makes them different from other people.
-Your personality is affected by:
+Personality is the way a person thinks, feels, and behaves that makes them different from other people.
+Many people suffer from personality disorders.
+Many people also suffer from personality disorders and substance abuse.

 - Environment (life situations, surroundings)